kikhi/Maintinance_windows/README.md

 - Download batch file
 - Doble click in batch file

-Will start to maintenance of windows and networks.
+Will start the maintenance of windows and networks.